Extreme-Value Theorems for Optimal Multidimensional Pricing: The Algorithm for the Discrete Problem

-Due to lack of space we postpone the straightforward details of the Dynamic Program to Appendix~\ref{sec:DP step}.
-Very briefly, the table is filled in a bottom-up fashion from $i=1$ through $n$.
-At the end of the $i$-th iteration, we have computed all feasible ``discretized'' (winning-value,winning-price) distributions for the prefix $1\ldots i$, where ``discretized'' means that all probabilities have been rounded into multiples of $1/m^3$.
+For conciseness, we give next a high-level description of the dynamic programming algorithm, postponing its full details to Appendix~\ref{sec:DP step}.
+The table is filled in a bottom-up fashion from $i=1$ through $n$.
+At the end of the $i$-th iteration, we have computed all feasible ``discretized'' (winning-value,winning-price) distributions for the prefix of items $1\ldots i$, where ``discretized'' means that all probabilities have been rounded into multiples of $1/m$.
 For the next iteration, we try all possible prices $p^{(j)}$ for item $i+1$ and compute how each of the feasible discretized (winning-value,winning-price) distributions for the prefix $1\ldots i$ evolves into a discretized distribution for the prefix $1\ldots i+1$, setting the corresponding cell of layer $g(i+1,\cdot)$ of the DP table to $1$.
-Notice, in particular, that {\em we lose accuracy in every step of the Dynamic Program}, as each step involves computing how a discretized distribution for items $1\ldots i$ evolves into a distribution for items $1\ldots i+1$ and then rounding the latter back again into multiples of $1/m^3$.
+Notice, in particular, that {\em we lose accuracy in every step of the dynamic programming algorithm}, as each step involves computing how a discretized distribution for items $1\ldots i$ evolves into a distribution for items $1\ldots i+1$ and then rounding the latter back into multiples of $1/m$.
 We show in the analysis of our algorithm that the error accumulating from these roundings can be controlled via coupling arguments.

-After computing $g$'s table, we look at all cells such that $g(n,\widehat{\Pr})=1$ and evaluate the expected revenue resulting from the distribution $\widehat{\Pr}$, i.e.
+After computing the truth-table of function $g$, we look at all cells such that $g(n,{\Pr})=1$ and evaluate the expected revenue resulting from the distribution ${\Pr}$, i.e.

-Having located the cell whose ${\cal R}_{\widehat{\Pr}}$ is the largest, we follow back-pointers to obtain a price vector consistent with $\widehat{\Pr}$.
-At some steps of the back-tracing, there may be multiple choices; we pick an arbitrary one to proceed.
+Having located the cell whose ${\cal R}_{{\Pr}}$ is the largest, {we output the price vector stored in that cell.} \notshow{we follow back-pointers to obtain a price-vector consistent with ${\Pr}$.
+At some steps of the back-tracing, there may be multiple choices; we pick an arbitrary one to proceed.}

 \paragraph{Running Time and Correctness.} Next we bound the algorithm's running time and revenue.